-F.1 Public Hearing on the Local Control Accountability Plan
+F.1 Approval of the Local Control Accountability Plan

 In 2013, Governor Brown signed bills that created the Local Control Funding Formula - the greatest change to public school finance in 40 years.
 Part of that law requires that all districts create a Local Control Accountability Plan to engage communities in determining how the additional funds will be spent and how the district will be accountable to creating a position impact for the neediest students.
 In January and February the District held six community meetings that involved more than 600 people in reviewing how the District Plan Report and LCAP could come together and better serve students.
 The Board held two workshop sessions on the LCAP in February and March.
 The District Local Control Accountability Committee was created by Board action in January and the committee members were appointed in March.
 That committee held four meetings in March, April and May to review a draft of the LCAP which was updated throughout the process.
+The plan has been updated after the two public hearings on May 28, 2014 and June 11, 2014.

-That the Board hold the second of three public hearings on the District Local Control Accountability Plan.
+That the Board approve the 2014-15 District Local Control Accountability Plan.

-LCFF brings substantial resources to the district over 8 years including an estimated \$24 million for 2014-15.
+LCFF brings substantial resources to the district over 8 years including an estimated \$24 million for